 Charlie Carter is an accomplished photographer based in London.
-I had the good fortune of meeting her at a Surviving Actors event earlier this year.
+I had the good fortune of meeting her at a Surviving Actors event.
 She is a force of nature: straight-talking, funny and likeable in equal portions.
 Charlie has a catalogue of work that includes a plethora of well-known faces as well as a few of Hollywood’s finest.

 A great headshot photographer is hard to find and then there’s Charlie…